Skip to main content

 1. Customer places a scheduled order on your platform.

-2. Your platform sends us the complete order with is_future_order: true and estimated_ready_at_ms.
+2. Your platform sends us the complete order with is_future_order: true, status: scheduled and estimated_ready_at_ms.

 3. We internally manage the delay until the appropriate preparation time.